bk-az/ruby-symbol-search/README.md

 |-------------------------|----------------------------------------------------------|
 | **Ruby Symbol Search: Index Files**    | Manually re-index all Ruby files in the workspace.      |
 | **Ruby Symbol Search: Search Symbols** | Opens the global search for Ruby symbols.               |

 ---

+## Features

+### 1. Lightning-Fast Symbol Indexing
+- **Instant Indexing**: Rapidly scans and indexes all Ruby symbols (classes, modules, methods, etc.) in your workspace in seconds.
+- **Real-Time Sync**: Updates the index immediately as Ruby files are added, edited, or removed, ensuring no delays.
+- **Live Progress Feedback**: Displays quick status updates in the status bar so you’re always informed.

+### 2. Smart Search and Seamless Navigation (Global Search)
+- **Fuzzy Matching**: Type a symbol name or a partial match, and results are ranked instantly based on relevance, saving time and effort.
+- **File Filtering**:
+  - Refine your search to specific files by appending `@ file_name` to your query.
+  - Examples: `send_notification @ models/document.rb`, `send_notification @ models document`, or even `send_notification @ document`—all work seamlessly.
+- **File Symbol Listing**:
+  - Effortlessly find all symbols in a specific file (whether it’s open or not) using the `@ file_name` syntax anywhere in editor through global search input.
+  - Example: `@ app/controllers/application_controller.rb` or `@ application controller` delivers precise results in moments.

+### 3. Go to Symbol (Local File Search)
+1. In currently opened Ruby file, use VS code go-to-symbol command.
+2. Choose a symbol to navigate within the current file.
+3. To disable this feature, set `rubySymbolSearch.enableDocumentSymbols` to `false` in **Settings**.

+---